JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [action] added stuff in state

+- [update 17-03-22] complete and deployed it works!

 - learned about developer tools in chrome

 - seems like I don't understand the state process properly since stuff doesn't update properly each time.